ArkEcosystemArchive/docs-legacy/docs/exchanges/public-api.md

 3. `excess` - if the node's transaction pool is full, this lists all excess transactions
 4. `invalid` - a list of all transactions deemed invalid by the node

-Our sample code above submitted one transaction, which the node accepted and broadcasted.
-This is why the `accept` and `broadcast` arrays contain exactly one item each: the ID of the transaction we submitted.
+Our sample code above submitted one transaction, which the node accepted and broadcasted and thus the `accept` and `broadcast` arrays contain precisely one item each: the ID of the transaction we submitted.

 If we had submitted any invalid transactions, the `invalid` list would have contained their IDs, and the `errors` key would have been populated with one error per invalid transaction.